zicht/zss/docs/layout/grid.md

 ### Different class names

-If you want change the class names involved with the grid, you can call the mixins inside your own custom class.
+If you want to change the class names involved with the grid, you can call the mixins inside your own custom class.
 The [grid implementation](../../src/objects/_grid.scss) provides a good starting point to see which mixins are required.

 ```sass